 Speaking of phones, the only kind she has really seen are touchscreen smartphones.
 I still refuse to buy a tablet so she can have the genuine experience of flipping through pages of a real book instead of swiping across a screen.

 While I’m eternally grateful there was no Facebook, Twitter, or YouTube when I was in high school, I wonder what social media or technology will be in place when she comes of age (hopefully none, but I guess I’m asking for the moon).
-I still stand by my prediction that there will be no more Facebook within 10 years, although a site like this would’ve been nice back when I was younger.
 Meanwhile, there is a special space reserved in a museum somewhere for the future acquisition of my laptop and phone.

 Oh well…technology marches on!